Medicare vs. Social Security

-Even though you are eligible for Social Security at age 62, you will only receive a percentage of them until you turn 67 and waiting until you are older means your Social Security benefits will be higher each month.
+Even though you are eligible for Social Security benefits at age 62, you will only receive a percentage of them until you turn 67 and waiting until you are older means your Social Security benefits will be higher each month.
 This can make a difference of several thousand dollars per year.

 Eligibility for Medicare

 You may be eligible for Medicare if you are 65 or older and have certain disabilities or medical conditions or if you are younger than 65 but have disabilities, ALS or End-Stage Renal Disease.